Verifoxx-LTD/verifoxx-cheri-wamr/tests/wamr-linux-cheri-purecap-tests/wasi-testsuite/README.md

 Additional optional keys can be provided for networking support:
 - **addrpool**: Value of the *--addr-pool=<value>* WAMR argument; forces *--addr-pool* to be added to all `iwasm` executions
 - **allowres**: Value of the *--allow-resolve=<value>* WAMR argument; forces *--allow-resolve* to be added to all `iwasm` executions

+And for the experiemntal capability manager / compartment version of WAMR, the following optional argument is valid (only applies for the *wamr-cheri-compart.py* adapter):
+- **libiwasm**: Absolute pathname of the *libiwasm.so* built with all WAMR compartment code in; this is passed to *iwasm* via the --wamr-lib argument

 When using the `wamr-cheri-aot.py` adapter, an additional mandatory argument is needed to provide the full path of the WAMR compiler.
 This is ignored if using the non-AOT adapter:
 - **wamrc**: Absolute pathname of WAMR compiler *wamrc* program on the local or remote machine